Compact LED-Based Displacement Sensing for Robot Fingers: Conclusion and Future Work

-Future work of the sensor falls under two categories: further improvement of the sensor, and implementation within actual use cases.
+Future work of the sensor falls under two categories: further improvement of the sensor, and integration within functional robot hands.
 Sensor improvement in turn will have mechanical, electronic, and learning components.
-Mechanically, we would like to increase the overload protection, reduce hysteresis, and ensure more consistency in the parts for better alignment.
+The focus along all these domains will be to make a more robust, consistent, and easy to manufacture device.
+Although we would like to eliminate hysteresis, ultimately some level of time dependent non-linearity will have to be accepted.
+Therefore, in making decisions different flexure designs in the future, we will prioritize robustness, ease of manufacture, and consistency.
 Electronically, we will continue to look for sources of noise in LED signals.
 We also want to minimize the form factor as much as possible, so further experiments would include use of fewer LEDs in each cluster (or potentially even fewer clusters).
-Learning wise, we will further tune the model as we gather more data for Z axis and explore alternate architectures with both time series and single-snapshot models.
+Learning wise, we will further tune the model as we gather more data for z axis and explore alternate architectures with both time series and single-snapshot models.

-For deployment of the sensor, we look to take advantage of the features of the sensor which make it particularly attractive for integration in robot hands.
-In particular, the form factor and ease of integration (the sensor directly connects to a microcontroller board with no additional amplification electronics) are highly appealing.
+We look to take advantage of the features of the sensor which make it particularly attractive for integration in robot hands.
+In particular, the form factor and ease of integration (the sensor directly connects to a micro-controller board with no additional amplification electronics) are highly appealing.
 Figure~\ref{fig:hands} shows a possible design of an anthropomorphic hand with one of our sensors at the base of the distal phalanx of each finger.
-Such integration will also allow us to test the hypothesis that slight compliance in the sensing element can prove beneficial, or at least non-detrimental, to dexterous manipulation.
+Such integration will also allow us to test the hypothesis that slight compliance in the sensing element can prove beneficial to dexterous manipulation.

 As motor learning for dexterous manipulation makes continuous advances, we believe that sensing will prove key for future performance of robot hands.
-Having a multitude of sensors at our disposal, each with various strengths, will increase the ability of combining the right sensor with the right motor learning method to achieve novel capabilities.
-We hope that the sensing method presented here represents a step in this direction.
+Having a multitude of sensors at our disposal, each with various strengths, will increase the ability of combining the right sensor with the right motor learning method to achieve novel capabilities. \textit{In particular, sensors that provide information on overall contact forces should be ubiquitous, commodity technology, available in any lab by the dozen, ready to be quickly integrated in any hand design, as opposed to expensive, fragile pieces connecting to complex external electronics and thus used rarely, if at all.} We believe that the design presented in this paper represents a step in this direction.